 - What actions are rural people taking to address the challenges they see?
 Which are working?

 Previous results from the Survey of Rural Challenges

 About the survey methodology

 Voluntary responses will be collected online, from subscribers and visitors to SaveYour.Town and SmallBizSurvival.com and from cooperating groups that choose to publicize the survey.
 The survey will be open for approximately 6 weeks in June and July 2019.

 About Small Biz Survival

 SmallBizSurvival.com is focused on rural small business.
 It was founded January 14, 2006 by Becky McCray from a small town in Oklahoma.
-It has been ranked in the top 30 small business blogs worldwide by Invesp BlogRank and BizHumm.
-McCray has been named one of the Power Players in Technology Business Media in 2013 and a Small Business Influencer Journalist in 2011, 2012, 2013, and 2014.
-She owns a retail business in a small town and a cattle ranch together with her husband.
+It has been ranked in the top 30 small business blogs worldwide by Invesp BlogRank, BizHumm and Technorati.
+McCray has been named one of the Power Players in Technology Business Media and a Small Business Influencer Journalist.
+She owns a service business in a small town and a cattle ranch together with her husband.
 She provides practical steps you can put into action right away to shape the future of your town.

-SaveYour.Town believes small towns can be saved.
-Deb Brown and Becky McCray joined forces in May 2015 to help small towns and rural communities thrive.
-They provide speeches and presentations internationally, site visits and community brainstorming sessions, and online video library and short courses full of practical steps that can be put into action right away.
-Deb Brown is frequently featured across the US as a speaker on rural issues, chamber of commerce topics, economic development, tourism, social media and marketing.
-Becky McCray is an international speaker and author, whose programs on small business, rural trends, economic development and marketing have given practical ideas to audiences at over 180 events in the US, UK, Canada and Australia.
+SaveYour.Town believes small towns can be saved by their own people using their own resources.
+Deb Brown and Becky McCray joined forces in May 2015 to help small towns and rural communities thrive using the people and assets they have right now.
+They deliver speeches and presentations internationally, site visits and community brainstorming sessions, and an online video library and short courses full of practical steps that can be put into action right away.

 For more info contact